 - all other participants

 You may cancel your application free of charge up to four weeks before the start of the course.
-If you cancel your application within four weeks before the start or if you are not present at the course meetings you(r department/research group) will be charged a no-show fee (€225 for this course).
+If you cancel your application within four weeks before the start or if you do not meet the attendance requirements of the course, you(r department/research group) will be charged a no-show fee (€225 for this course).
 Unfortunately we cannot make any exceptions to this policy.